Troy, Alabama: Airports

 About 5 miles north of Troy is the Troy Municipal Airport, which can accommodate general aviation, but not commercial flights.
 Most travelers use the nearby Montgomery Regional Airport, which is located 51 miles to the north and is served by two commercial airlines, or the Dothan Regional Airport, which is located 50 miles to the southeast and is served by one commercial airline.
 Troy is about 2.5 hours north by highway from the major Northwest Florida Beaches International Airport, and about 3 hours southwest by highway from the major Hartsfield–Jackson Atlanta International Airport.

 The airport was originally opened in 1942 during World War II as an auxiliary air field to Maxwell Air Force Base in nearby Montgomery.
 The air field has since been designated as a general-aviation airport.
 The tower and radar facilities are currently run by U.S. Army air traffic controllers.
-The airport allows for private jets to fly in, and is dominated by student pilots flying TH-67 helicopters from nearby Fort Rucker.
+The airport allows for private jets to fly in, and is dominated by student pilots flying TH-67 helicopters from nearby Fort Novosel.